We would like to welcome you to the Max Delbrück Center for Molecular Medicine (MDC) in Berlin Buch.

 The suburbs and districts in close vicinity to Berlin-Buch (belonging to PANKOW) are Karow (belonging to WEISSENSEE), PANKOW, BUCHHOLZ and PRENZLAUER BERG.

-In Berlin the price per square metre amounts to about € 4.30 to € 10.50 (or even more).
+In Berlin, the price per square meter amounts to about € 4.30 to € 10.50 (or even more).
 The information about the level of rent charged mostly refers to the basic rent (Kaltmiete), which means that you have to pay extra for electricity, water, heating and waste disposal.
 In contrast, these additional costs (Nebenkosten) are normally included in the rent for furnished flats (Warmmiete).
 When you read descriptions of apartments, pay attention to the addition Warmmiete/warm (including additional costs) or Kaltmiete/kalt (excluding additional costs) respectively.

-In Germany you can rent furnished, partly furnished or empty flats.
+In Germany, you can rent furnished, partly furnished or empty flats.
 Flats are rarely offered with furniture.
-To learn more about the price level in Berlin click at:
+To learn more about the price level in Berlin, click at:

 Advertisements for accommodations are often difficult to understand, because they are full of abbreviations.
 Here are the most important ones: